 Many idealists starved (for it’s quite impossible to eat inactivity), and their bodies were taken to the Lake Of Many Colors to become future ink.
 You see, everything eventually decays in these charlatan communities because clowns can only steal from dreamers and deface civilization.
 They are not artists like you and I.

 Well, rumors of Clown Wasteland started to reach the capitol, and it was only a matter of time before boots hit the ground and the military was dispatched to ‘clown zero’ to assess this new danger to civilization.
 The soldiers arriving were stunned, surveying the apocalyptic scene with unease and revulsion.
-How could they save people who didn't know they were imprisoned by their own ideologies?
+They thought, how do you free someone imprisoned by their own ideologies?
 All that the soldiers could think to do was to keep the clowns and their idealist puppets tight in their gun sites, heavy rifles sweating in the sweltering desert.